andrasq/node-qrpc/Readme.md

 ### server.addHandlerNoResponse( handlerName, handlerFunction(req, res) )

-Define the code that will handle messages of type _handlerName_
+Define the code that will handle messages of type `handlerName`.

-NoResponse handlers are message endpoints, not full RPC calls.
+NoResponse handlers are endpoints for one-way messages, not full RPC calls.
 They process messages, but do not return a response to the caller.
 One-way message passing is a much more efficient way to push data for eg reporting or stats delivery.
 The handler function should not declare the `next` argument as a reminder that no response will be returned to the caller.
-A no-op next function is passed in to the handler, however, just in case.
+A no-op `next` function is passed to the handler, though, just in case.

 Calling endpoints is one-way message passing:  the data will be acted on by the server but no acknowledgement, status or error is returned.
+This offers a very fast pipelined path to ship data.

 NOTE:  The client _must_ _not_ pass a callback function when calling a message endoint, because this would leak memory.
 Endpoint calls will never be closed by